VillagerUnknown/VillagerCoin/README.md

 ### Compatibility

-Compatibility has been confirmed with the following mods:
+I can confirm that the following mods include coins in their loot tables without any modifications:

 * Farmer's Delight Refabricated